apollographql/supergraph-demo/README.md

 * Makes the supergraph schema available in the:
   * `Apollo Uplink` - that the Gateway can poll for live updates (default).
   * `Apollo Registry` - for retrieval via `rover supergraph fetch`.
-  * `Apollo Build Webhook` - for triggering custom CD with the composed supergraph schema.
+  * `Apollo Supergraph Build Webhook` - for custom integrations

 Key benefits to Managed Federation: